ShantiniSekaran/webdevproject/README.md

 <h1 align = "center">My Expense Tracker</h1>

-This project is a web-based expense management application that will allow you to add your expenses, retrieve details of your expenses, edit your expenses, search for the information of your expenses and delete the details of your expenses.
+This project is a web-based expense management application that will allow you to add your expenses, view details of your expenses, edit your expenses, search for the information of your expenses and delete the details of your expenses.

 This system is built as a full stack web application system with the following technologies:
 * **Visual Studio Code**